bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     # BGP AS for tenant1
     router bgp 64512
     #===================================================================
-    # Node0 is a Node using its VRFs to provide
+    # Node0 is a Node using its VRF to provide
     # Routing information to each of its Peers.
     #
     # Add BGP Peer nodes.
-One entry for each WireGuardud LXD Host/Server
+One entry for each WireGuarded LXD Host/Server
     # node using that Host/Server's VxLAN Tunnel End Point (TEP)
     # interface IP address and the same Autonomous System (AS) number as
     # defined above.